Gerard Fortune

-Gerard Fortune, commonly known by his first name Gerard, is a Haitian artist.
-His exact date of birth is uncertain, though Gerard has said he was alive during the Haitian dictatorship of Jean Claude Duvalier, which would put his age at about 50–60 years old.
+Gerard Fortune, commonly known by his first name Gerard, was a Haitian artist.
+His exact date of birth is uncertain, though Gerard has said he was alive during the Haitian dictatorship of Jean Claude Duvalier.
 Gerard was born and raised in the city of Petionville, a suburb of the Haitian capital Port-au-Prince.
+Gerard died on December 8, 2019.

 Style and early works

 As an adult, Gerard worked as a pastry chef before starting to paint in 1978.
 He continued making new pieces, always in naive style – a brightly colored, childlike, style of painting.

 The subjects of Gerard’s paintings are vast, ranging from everyday matters, Biblical scenes, portraits of Haitian generals and politicians, animals and athletes.
 Gerard himself has said, “I’m obligated to paint vodou and Jesus and flowers and the sea.
 And villages and anything that comes to mind.”
 “God tells me what to paint, the feeling of each painting.”
 He says that God gives hope to him.
 “Inspiration comes from God at all hours.”